melnaquib/next-step/README.md

 # Next Step

+DISCLAIMER; A PROOF Of CONCEPT, DO NOT USE IN PRODUCTION YET.

 Next Step intends to complement existing various smart contract tools ecosystems with an efficient way to model and execute business process models

 Current most smart contract use cases-most notably supply chains- is executing business processes that go well beyond one business Entity into a process contributed to by various participants.